Onyjenny/LITA_CLASS_DOCUMENTATION/README.md

 ### Data source
 The primary source of data used here is Excel functions 1-Numbers.xlsx which is provided by LITA during the excel class.

+### Tools used
+- Micosoft Excel for data cleaning,analysis and visualization
+- Github for porfolio building